AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 1. The **[!UICONTROL Link Sharing]** dialog appears which contains an auto-generated asset link in the **[!UICONTROL Share Link]** field.
 1. Set the expiration date of the shared link as required.
 1. Under **[!UICONTROL Link Settings]**, check or uncheck `Include Originals` or `Include Renditions` to include or exclude either of the two.
 Choosing at least option is mandatory.
-1. The names of selected Assets appears in the right column of the [!DNL Share Link] dialog box.
+1. The names of selected Assets appear in the right column of the [!DNL Share Link] dialog box.
 1. Copy the asset link and share it with the users.

 ### Share asset link through email notification {#share-assets-link-through-email}